What is the battery life?

 It takes Ping a few hours to charge its battery that will last for anywhere from days to months depending on your settings.
 You'll receive a notification when the battery gets low.

-So one of the key factors to battery life is use.
-The more you locate Ping, the faster the batter drains.
+So one of the key factors to battery life is movement.
+The more Ping moves (like on a kid or pet), the faster the batter drains.
 We do a lot to try to optimize this, but that's just simple math with any electronic device - more use, less battery.

 The other factor is cell coverage.
 If you're in an area with poor cell coverage, it could further deplete the battery, but the standby mode helps.

 Three months battery life is assuming Bluetooth connection.
 When the Bluetooth connection is lost it changes to a GSM (cellular) connection.
 Typically on GSM only with frequent motion through the day it will last 1-2 weeks.
 If there is constant motion and in and out of cell towers, it could last less than a week as the device needs to use more power to try to constantly connect.

 Keep in mind that Ping is TINY.
 It has a 370 mAh battery.
 A standard phone has at least a 3,000 mAh battery.
 You read that right - almost 10 times as much.
 And those you need to charge daily.
 Just saying...

 |Using on a child going to school||Charge every few days|

 |Using in a bag, purse, etc||Charge once a week|

 Using on an object that is mostly stationery

 Other factors that would increase or decrease the above: